AdobeDocs/campaign-classic.en/help/delivery/using/about-delivery-monitoring.md

 # Get started with delivery monitoring {#about-delivery-monitoring}

 Monitoring your deliveries after they have been sent is a key step to ensure your maketing campaigns are efficient and reach out to your customers.

 In this section, you will learn more about the information you can monitor after sending a delivery, as well as understand how delivery failures and quarantines are managed.

 <img src="assets/do-not-localize/icon_monitor.svg" width="60px">

 **Monitor your deliveries**

 The list of deliveries allows you to see all created deliveries into one single location.

-For each delivery, a dedicated dashboard is also available, allowing you to monitor various types of information and eventual issues encountered during the sending of messages: delivery reports, mirror pages, exclusions, tracking logs, rendering, etc.
+For each delivery, a dedicated dashboard is available.
+It allows you to monitor  eventual issues encountered during the sending as well as various types of information regarding the delivery: reports, mirror pages, exclusions, tracking logs, rendering, etc.

 * [Accessing the list of deliveries](../../delivery/using/list-of-deliveries.md)
 * [Delivery dashboard](../../delivery/using/delivery-dashboard.md)